 - SWIM upstream.
 Walton says to go the other way.
 Ignore conventional wisdom.
 If everybody else is doing it one way, there’s a good chance you can find your niche by going in exactly the opposite direction.
 But be prepared for a lot of folks to wave you down and tell you you’re headed the wrong way.
 Ignore them and stay the course.

-How to get your FREE copy of Made In America
+How do you get your FREE copy of Made In America?

 Thanks for reading!